Examination required of medical doctors who have qualified outside the EU/EEA

 The purpose of this practical test is to ensure that the candidate is in possession of the necessary communication skills, is capable of applying the knowledge and skills acquired during his/her training in a primary health care setting and has command of the key working methods of a competent general practitioner.
 The candidate must be able to work in cooperation with specialised medical care and be familiar with the concepts of health promotion.

-The clinical skills test takes place at the teaching health centre of the Faculty of Medicine at the University of Tampere.
+The clinical skills test takes place at the health centre.

 Sitting the examination